ovsundal/Website-Performance-Optimization/docs/README.md

 SCORE AFTER OPTIMIZATION:
 index.html: 92 (mobile), 94 (desktop)
-pizza.html: FILL ME
+pizza.html: 88 (mobile), 87 (desktop)

-What follows are instructions on how the optimization was done.
-This project was part of the Udacity Front-End Nanodegree program.
+The remainer of this README file are instructions on how the optimization was done.

+This project was part of the [Udacity Front-End Nanodegree program.](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001)

 ## Optimization done on index.html

-#### Javascript
+#### Javascript (script downloads)

-* Change font download from stylesheet CDN to JS Async download using Google web-font-loader        (https://developers.google.com/fonts/docs/webfont_loader)
+* Change the way page font is downloaded.
+Instead of downloading a css stylesheet, use [Google web-font-loader](https://developers.google.com/fonts/docs/webfont_loader) (async js file)
 * Change Google analytics script to async download

 How does this help?
-Scripts downloaded asynchronously allows the parser to continue.
+Scripts downloaded asynchronously allows the DOM rendering to continue.
 Can only be used on scripts that does not impact the render tree.

 #### CSS

-* Append "media="print"" to print.css download header.
+* Add "media="print" to print.css download header.

 How does this help?
 CSS is by default render blocking.
-This css file only affects print layout, and is therefore in practice not render blocking.
+This css file only affects print layout, and is therefore *de facto* not render blocking.
 Adding syntax "media="print"" omits the render blocking.

 * Minify and inline critical CSS in HTML header and move link reference to style.css to bottom of HTML page.